pts/imgdataopt/README.txt

   use color 0 for the rest of the image.

 * imgdataopt can write PNG-like files with RGB and bit depth smaller than 8.
-  To get this, use `igmdataopt -j;ext'.
+  To get this, use `igmdataopt -j:ext'.

 Motivation
 ~~~~~~~~~~